 2,205,635 common shares at \$0.0725 per share \$ 159,909

 Identifiable assets acquired and liabilities assumed :

 Cash 54,124

+Deferred tax asset 16,134

 Accounts payable (266)

-Net assets acquired/assumed 53,858
+Net assets acquired/assumed 69,992

-Listing expense \$ 106,051
+Listing expense \$ 89,917

 The Amalgamation with 71 Capital allowed TCB, a private company, to obtain a listing on the TSXV without having to go through an initial public offering process.
-As the acquisition was not considered a business combination, a total of \$106,051, being the excess of fair value of the consideration paid to obtain the listing over the net assets (liabilities) received (assumed), have been included in listing expense on the closing date in the consolidated statement of operations and comprehensive income.
+As the acquisition was not considered a business combination, a total of \$89,917, being the excess of fair value of the consideration paid to obtain the listing over the net assets (liabilities) received (assumed), has been included in listing expense on the closing date in the consolidated statement of operations and comprehensive income for the fiscal year ended December 31, 2015.